marcosre4/marcosre4/README.md

 - 🔭 I’m currently working on Data Telemetry :blush:
 - 🌱 I’m currently learning databases with SQL Server, My SQL and Postgree SQL :computer:
-- 👀 I'm interesting on SQL, Python, Json and Java:heart:
+- 👀 I'm interesting on SQL, Python, Json and JavaScript:heart:
 - :v: I’m looking to collaborate on Data modeling and queries with SQL, also creating programs envolving Python😎
 - 📫 How to reach me: marcosvinicius_rocha@hotmail.com